-By now each pile contains photographs of only one event or person (except the groups).
-It has become very apparent by the quantities that some people are more photogenic than others!
+Each pile contains photographs of only one event or person (except the groups).
+It became apparent by the quantities that some people are more photogenic than others!

-I spread each pile in turn, out on a surface to analyse the images with the intention of keeping the best, if possible, and decluttering some more.
-Choosing is hard but ideally the overall collection needs to:
+I spread each pile in turn, out on a surface to analyse the images with the intent of keeping the best, if possible, and decluttering some more.
+Choosing was hard but it helped to have this criteria for the overall collection:

 - Show what individual relatives looked like